altheasignals/BoxOfPorts/docs/COMPLETION.md

 If installation fails due to permissions:
 1. The installer will fallback to `~/.bop-completion.bash`
 2. Add `source ~/.bop-completion.bash` to your shell config manually
-3. Use `bop completion --install` for user-space installation
+3. Use `boxofports completion --install` for user-space installation

 ### Zsh Compatibility
 If using zsh and completion doesn't work: